How PingPuffin's Monitoring System Works

 Slack

-- Message to configured channel or DM
+- Message to your configured channel or DM

 Webhook

-- Useful for integration with other systems
+- Useful for integrating with other systems

 Notification Snoozing